 (2) On and after transfer day, any proceedings that immediately before that day might have been commenced or continued against the Fremantle Fund may be commenced or continued against the City of Fremantle.

+[Section 6 inserted by No. 9 of 2013 s.
+6.]

 7. Agreements and instruments relating to Fremantle Fund

 (1) Any agreement or instrument —